Ciaanh/hosthub/Readme.md

 `npm run deploy`

-We now have a new branch `gh-pages` containing a compiled version of our website.
+We now have on Github a new branch `gh-pages` containing a compiled version of our website.
 We can visit the website specified in the "homepage" variable to check that everything is ok.

 ## Set up the database